This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 8. WAIT – To stop moving forward.

-- Not required to stay in current position can move between SIT, DOWN, STAND as long as she doesn’t cross a threshold.
+- Not required to stay in their current position and can move between SIT, DOWN, and STAND as long as she doesn’t cross a threshold.

 - The only requirement is that your puppy remains behind the designated boundary.